 Christmas rolls around only once a year and we understand the importance of picking the perfect tree.
 But with so many varieties, sizes and shapes on offer – where do you start, and what should you look for?
 Our tree expert Rachel Patey at Capital Gardens, has put together a handy guide to help navigate both newcomers and seasoned experts through the joy of Christmas tree shopping:

 One for families…

-Our Fir varieties (Nordman, Fraser and Noble) may be the preferred choice if you have young children around as these needlefast varieties have softer needles and stronger needle-holding abilities – perfect if you want a hoover free holiday!
+Our Fir varieties (Nordman & Fraser) may be the preferred choice if you have young children around as these needlefast varieties have softer needles and stronger needle-holding abilities – perfect if you want a hoover free holiday!

 One for minimalists…

 For those who prefer simple decorations, look for a thin tall Fraser Fir tree which look stunning just with strings of fairy lights.

 If you’re looking for a beautiful centerpiece, or have a larger space to fill, a cut Nordman Fir cut tree will work best.

 If you would love a living plant, pot grown trees are the best choice, although they do require frequent watering.
 After Christmas is over, these can be planted in the garden, avoiding wastage and providing you with a tree that, if properly looked after, can be enjoyed for years to come.